Air Carrier Applies For Trans-Antarctic Routing

 Key Takeaways:

-• This ultra-long-haul flight (7,839 miles) is made possible by advancements in ETOPS (extended range twin-engine operations).
+• This ultra-long-haul flight is made possible by the extension of ETOPS (extended range operations by twin-engine airplanes) regulations to 330 minutes.

 See a mistake?
 Contact us.